 - Your business does not demand multiple kinds of databases and if at all the need arises, you are fine with using another completely managed service for your further database needs.

 Hadoop Use cases

 - You want a complete big data platform and your application demands the use of multiple big data frameworks on the cluster.

 - You have a strong infrastructure administration team that can handle all the maintenance activities related to the cluster.

-- You are fine with renting only hardware from a cloud service provider or have enough financial bandwidth to setup your own on-premise clusters.
+- You are fine with renting only hardware from a cloud service provider or having enough financial bandwidth to set up your own on-premise clusters.

 - You anticipate your data volume to go to multiple PBs and want fast performance even when the data consideration range is in PBs.

 - You want a very big file system storage that can accommodate any kind of data.

 - You do not want to pay for software and have strong software engineering skills to handle all the applications installed on the cluster and their updates.